-Reco ommendations Priority 1.1 We recommend that guidance should be developed to provide managers and departmentation of agreed management actions. • Any guidance developed should consider: Variation in monitoring process based on the ratings of recommendations, ther that red/high rated recommendations are prioritised in terms of the level of n supporting evidence required over medium/amber and low/green rated recomm nonitoring activity and Medium Adoption of a consistent challenge process to progress as reported by resp departments. oonsible managers and Mana agement Responses Target Date Responsible Officer 1.1 A Standard Operating Procedure (SOP) will be developed to provide managers and departments with clarity of expectations to support the update assessments of progress against actions raised.
-The SOP will include reference to prioritisation of highly rated recommendations and a methodology for challenge where the process is November 2022 Head of Corporate Services not being followed.
+Reco mmendations Priority 1.1 We recommend that guidance should be developed to provide managers and departments with clarity of the monitoring process to be followed, and evidence required, to support the update assessments of progress in the implementation of agreed management actions.
+Any guidance developed should consider: Variation in monitoring process based on the ratings of recommendations, there being an expectation that red/high rated recommendations are prioritised in terms of the level of monitoring activity and supporting evidence required over medium/amber and low/green rated recommendations.
+Medium Adoption of a consistent challenge process to progress as reported by responsible managers and departments.
+Mana gement Responses Target Date F Responsible Officer 1.1 A Standard Operating Procedure (SOP) will be developed to provide managers and departments with clarity of expectations to support the update assessments of progress against actions raised.
+The SOP will include reference to prioritisation of highly rated recommendations and a methodology for challenge where the process is not being followed.
+Head of Corporate Services